jfrostty/GradeWebApp/README.md

 **app.py**: Our app.py program creates a flask web application which loads our html and loads our "pickled" random forest ML model.
 After receiving the user input, our application uses the POST HTTP method to display the output to the user.

 **pca_components.py**: Our pca_components.py program is used in tandem with app.py to provide the necessary statistics (means, standard deviations, projection matrix) to perform PCA on the user input data.

+After running app.py, users can visit the web page at http:/127.0.0.1:5000